Gabriella439/nixos-in-production/manuscript/WebServer.md

 ## DevOps

-The above example illustrates how far you can take DevOps with NixOS.
+The previous example illustrates how NixOS promotes DevOps on a small scale.
 If the inline web page represents the software development half of the project (the "Dev") and the `nginx` configuration represents the operational half of the project (the "Ops") then we can in principle store both the "Dev" and the "Ops" halves of our project within the same file.
 As an extreme example, we can even template the web page with system configuration options!

 ```nix
 # module.nix